3vm/dsn_verif/Ehgu_white_paper.md

 Cathy Jones is a young teenager in rural Wyoming.
 She is obsessed with anything electronic.
 By age 14, she created reverse camera gadget for her father’s 15 year old car.
 Her parents are from a middle class family with only very little money left to spend for her education.
 Cathy is keen on joining an electrical engineering program in a reputed university in California.
 But her parents cannot afford the tuition and dorm fees for four years.
 Undaunted by the lack of funds, Cathy starts working in a nearby fast food restaurant for minimum wage to accumulate enough funds to go to college.

-Steve Peterson is a senior principal engineer in Dallas Instruments.
+Olav Johnson is a senior principal engineer in Dallas Instruments.
 His company did a reorganization recently and shutdown his business of creating server processors.
 His entire team is now assigned to developing secure Internet of Things products.
 He is desperately looking for reference designs in elliptic curve cryptography and multiple input multiple output beam forming.
 But he is unable to find any easily usable material.
 The expectations from this Senior PE is high, so he is under a huge stress.

 Kevin Fukushima is an aspiring new employee in Sandsemi.
 He is assigned the role of designing a small FSM for analog circuit calibration.
 He completes that well but is overwhelmed by the sheer number of jargon used in his team – AES, DES, CSI, MPHY, DPHY, CPHY, PCIe, NVMe, IP-XACT, DC, PT, Wreal, HLS, Chisel, RISC-V, FPD-link, DPA attack, DDoS attack.
 He is not sure what to learn to develop in his career.